10 Best Web Analytics Tools in 2026 (Tested and Compared)

 Matomo (formerly Piwik) is the heavyweight open-source web analytics platform.
 It offers heatmaps, session recordings, A/B testing, conversion funnels, and a large plugin marketplace.
 Self-hosting gives you 100% control over your data, which makes Matomo the go-to choice for organizations in regulated industries like healthcare, finance, and government.

 The trade-off is complexity.
 Setting up and maintaining a self-hosted Matomo instance requires server administration skills.
-The cloud version is easier but gets expensive at scale.
+The cloud version is easier but gets expensive at scale, with pricing tied to monthly hit volume.
 Some of the most useful features (heatmaps, A/B testing) are paid add-ons even on the self-hosted version.
 Still, for GDPR-compliant analytics with full data ownership, Matomo is hard to beat.

 PostHog isn’t really a website analytics tool in the traditional sense.
 It’s a product analytics platform that combines event tracking, session replays, feature flags, A/B testing, and user surveys in one place.
 If you’re building a SaaS product and want to understand how users interact with specific features, PostHog is one of the best tools available.